Skip to main content

 Each module includes both Uplink (white) and Downlink (blue) connectors.

-The Uplink connector is used to connect the module to a microcomputer, such as Raspberry PI or Arduino, or a PC.
+The Uplink connector is used to connect the module to a supported hardware, such as Raspberry PI or Arduino, or a PC.
 It automatically works with I2C, UART, and USB.

 When USB is mostly desired on specific boards, a USB C connector is used instead of the JST Uplink connector.
 This is the case with DueDuino for example.